 Our employment contract solicitors will handle all your legal issues as quickly and efficiently as possible, allowing you to concentrate on what is most important, running your business.

-If you need assistance with employment contracts or changes to your service agreements, contact Gorvins Solicitors on 0161 930 5117, e-mail email@example.com or fill in our online enquiry form and we will be in touch.
+If you need assistance with employment contracts or changes to your service agreements, contact Gorvins Solicitors on 0161 930 5117, e-mail email@example.com or fill in our online enquiry form.

 I would not consider using any other firm than Gorvins.
 I use... ...Mr.
 Peter Sherliker, HR Director from Tetrad Limited